teemupaloniemi/gronto/README.md

          give a lower bound in how many semesters the student can graduate.
 "No there is no way you can graduate in a year, if you take one course per semester!".
-"If you are willing to work, you can graduate before next christmas if you take these courses in this order. <system output here>".
+"If you are willing to work, you can graduate before next christmas if you take these courses in this order" - add system output here.

 9. What end used has to provide?
    - An ontology.
 As an adjacency matrix/ adjacency lists (ACM included).